-Construction of L-STF and L-LTF
+Construction of L-STF

-Construct the L-STF and L-LTF fields(#314) as defined in Clause 17 with the following extensions and highlights:(#311)
+Construct the L-STF fields(#314) as defined in Clause 18 with the following extensions and highlights:(#311)

 (#312)Determine the CH_BANDWIDTH from the TXVECTOR(Ed).

-Sequence generation: Generate(#314) the L-STF and L-LTF sequences as described in 17.3.3 (PLCP preamble (SYNC))(Ed).
+Sequence generation: Generate(#314) the L-STF sequences as described in 18.3.3 (PLCP preamble (SYNC))(Ed).

-IDFT: Duplicate the L-STF and L-LTF(#979) over each 20 MHz of the CH_BANDWIDTH.
-Apply appropriate phase rotation for each 20 MHz sub-band as described in 22.3.7 (Mathematical description of signals) and compute the inverse discrete Fourier transform(#315) (#2374).
+Duplication and phase rotation: Duplicate the L-STF over each 20 MHz of the CH_BANDWIDTH.
+Apply appropriate phase rotation for each 20 MHz subchannel as described in 22.3.7 (Mathematical description of signals)

+IDFT: Compute the inverse discrete Fourier transform(#315) (#2374).

-CSD: Apply CSD for each transmit chain as described in 22.3.8.1.1 (Cyclic shift definition).
+CSD: Apply CSD for each transmit chain and frequency segment as described in 22.3.8.1.1 (Cyclic shift definition).

-Insert GI and apply windowing(#893): Prepend a GI (800 ns) and apply windowing as described 17.3.2.5 (Mathematical conventions in the signal descriptions) (#2057).
+Insert GI and apply windowing(#893): Prepend a GI (LONG_GI) and apply windowing as described 18.3.2.5 (Mathematical conventions in the signal descriptions) (#2057).

 Analog and RF: Up-convert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.
 Refer to 22.3.7 (Mathematical description of signals) and 22.3.8 (VHT preamble) for details.

-Construction of L-STF and L-LTF
+Construction of L-LTF

-Construct the L-STF and L-LTF fields(#314) as defined in Clause 17 with the following extensions and highlights:(#311)
+Construct the L-LTF fields(#314) as defined in Clause 18 with the following extensions and highlights:(#311)

 (#312)Determine the CH_BANDWIDTH from the TXVECTOR(Ed).

-Sequence generation: Generate(#314) the L-STF and L-LTF sequences as described in 17.3.3 (PLCP preamble (SYNC))(Ed).
+Sequence generation: Generate(#314) the L-LTF sequences as described in 18.3.3 (PLCP preamble (SYNC))(Ed).

-IDFT: Duplicate the L-STF and L-LTF(#979) over each 20 MHz of the CH_BANDWIDTH.
-Apply appropriate phase rotation for each 20 MHz sub-band as described in 22.3.7 (Mathematical description of signals) and compute the inverse discrete Fourier transform(#315) (#2374).
+Duplication and phase rotation: Duplicate the L-LTF over each 20 MHz of the CH_BANDWIDTH.
+Apply appropriate phase rotation for each 20 MHz subchannel as described in 22.3.7 (Mathematical description of signals)

+IDFT: Compute the inverse discrete Fourier transform(#315) (#2374).

-CSD: Apply CSD for each transmit chain as described in 22.3.8.1.1 (Cyclic shift definition).
+CSD: Apply CSD for each transmit chain and frequency segment as described in 22.3.8.1.1 (Cyclic shift definition).

-Insert GI and apply windowing(#893): Prepend a GI (800 ns) and apply windowing as described 17.3.2.5 (Mathematical conventions in the signal descriptions) (#2057).
+Insert GI and apply windowing(#893): Prepend a GI (2xLONG_GI) and apply windowing as described 18.3.2.5 (Mathematical conventions in the signal descriptions) (#2057).

 Analog and RF: Up-convert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.
 Refer to 22.3.7 (Mathematical description of signals) and 22.3.8 (VHT preamble) for details.